github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-swift.rst

 Local data flow
 ---------------

-Local data flow tracks the flow of data within a single method or callable.
+Local data flow tracks the flow of data within a single function.
 Local data flow is easier, faster, and more precise than global data flow.
 Before looking at more complex tracking, you should always consider local tracking because it is sufficient for many queries.

 Using local data flow
 ~~~~~~~~~~~~~~~~~~~~~